The-IT-Crew/Database-Management-System/Contribution/README.md

 ![branching.png](./branching.png)

 Please, do not commit any changes to main and development branch.
-Make separete branch with `gh-` prefix and your `github username` from development and start developing.
+Make separete branch with `gh-` prefix and your `github username` from `development branch` and start developing.

 ----